Good to know!

 What events take place regularly?

 You can find an overview of regularly occurring academic events here.
-Additionally, on the more casual side, there is a regularly scheduled evening get-together (known in German as a "Stammtisch") and the bi-monthly Coffee and Law.
+Additionally, on the more casual side, the Coffee and Law break, which takes place every two months.
 Further information can be found here.

 How do I stay up to date on Institute research and topics?